mstfnsr/web_refusal_regex/README.md

 - Fork the repository and create a pull request.
 - Ensure new REs are validated with test data.
 - Add metadata fields (`type`, `who`, `why`, `tag`) for consistency.

-### Applications

-- **Web Crawling**: Detect and analyze refusal messages to improve crawling strategies.
-- **Web Security**: Understand server-side blocking behaviors and improve bot detection mechanisms.

-### Conference Context

-The regular expressions in this repository were developed as part of a research paper presented at the [Passive and Active Measurement (PAM) Conference 2025](https://udesa.edu.ar/pam25).

 ### License